 The U.S. Congress approved amendments to the Clean Air Act (CAA) on November 15, 1990.
-Shortly thereafter, urban air sheds were tested and classified on the basis of their attainment or non-attainment to national ambient air quality standards.
-The Grants Pass UGB was designated as a non-attainment area for $PM{10}$ and the Grants Pass Central Business District (CBD) non-attainment for CO. $PM{10}$ is defined as particulate matter of less than 10 microns in diameter.
+Shortly thereafter, urban air sheds were designated on the basis of the appropriate design values compared to the national ambient air quality standards.
+The Grants Pass UGB was designated as a non-attainment area for PM10 and the Grants Pass Central Business District (CBD) non-attainment for CO.
+PM10 is defined as particulate matter of less than 10 microns in diameter.
 Sources include crushing or grinding operations and dust stirred up by vehicles on roads.
 CO is a colorless, odorless gas that displaces oxygen in the body's red blood cells through normal respiration.
 The major human-caused source of annual CO is incomplete combustion of carbon-based fuels primarily through the use of gasoline powered motor vehicles.
 Other important sources of CO emissions are woodstoves, fireplaces and industrial boilers.
 Most serious CO concentrations occur during winter in urban areas, when cooler temperatures promote incomplete combustion and when CO emissions are trapped near the ground by atmospheric inversions.